-Malaysia has stunned the world with a political upheaval that has reunited two old foes and which bucks a trend towards authoritarianism in Southeast Asia.
+Malaysia has stunned the world with a political tremor that has reunited two foes and which bucks a trend towards authoritarianism in Southeast Asia.

 The first time I met Mahathir Mohamad at his office on the 86th floor of Kuala Lumpur’s iconic Petronas Towers, I was taken aback by his mild manner and soft voice.